ganrad/aks-aspnet-sqldb-rest/extensions/use-pod-identity-mid/README.md

    Access the Claims Web API service using a browser eg., http://[ALB Public IP]/api/v1/claims.

 Congrats!
-In this extension, you installed **AAD Pod Identity** components on the AKS Cluster.
+In this project extension, you installed **AAD Pod Identity** components on the AKS Cluster.
 You then configured the Claims Web API application to retrieve an OAuth token from Azure AD using **Managed Identity**.
 This token was used by the application to authenticate to Azure SQL Server.
 Finally, you deployed the application on AKS and verified the application is able to retrieve and send Claims documents to the SQL Database.